aethys256/notes/scripts/wsl-yt-dlp.md

 ## Introduction

 These are my personal WSL Ubuntu yt-dlp notes.
-Feel free to pick-up whatever you might need.
+Feel free to pick-up whatever you might need.\
-Before starting, remember that those commands are related to my setup, see `wsl-01-install` for more info.
+Before starting, remember that those commands are related to my setup, see `wsl` for more info.

 ## Script